This newly-built, imposing three-story house, just a couple blocks

 Reading back over my description, I fear it doesn't quite do justice to the place.
 It's newly-built, and as much as I love the “old bones” of a renovated classic, you've got to love something that was designed and made right now.
 There are a dozen little touches in the house –the light fixtures in the kitchen, the offset planes of the front of the house, the aforementioned catwalk – that strike you as utterly new, but also totally sensible.
 Why aren't all houses like this?
-It's the sort of thing you really should see for yourself.
+It's the sort of thing

 Also, if you haven't been to the area in a while you might be surprised by how much stuff is already over there; coffee shops and a Potbelly and a new Harris Teeter, even a new Capital Bikeshare station.
 This is your chance to get in on the ground floor and win the nonexpiring privilege of looking down your nose at everyone who moves into the neighborhood after you.
 I was the first gentrifier on my block in Shaw, and I work that little fact into every single conversation I have with my neighbors.
-They don't invite me to cookouts anymore, but then that's not the point, now is it?!
+They don't invite me to cookouts anymore, but then that's not the point, n

 233 R St. NE Unit A